 - School districts still need to provide what homeless students need for full participation.
 This can include purchase of technology and connectivity in some cases.

 Legal help for farmworkers

 Videos by Legal Services Vermont and Pine Tree Legal Assistance give a quick overview of free, confidential legal help for farmworkers in Vermont and other New England States.
 In one video, two legal aid lawyers talk about workplace safety and legal protections during the COVID-19 pandemic.
 See our H2-A farmworkers page.

 Translated COVID-19 coronavirus information

-- On this website, check the language pages at the very bottom of this web page.
+- On this website, look at the top of this page for references to translated info.
+Also check the language pages at the very bottom of this web page.

 - University of Vermont Health Network information on the coronavirus in a dozen languages

 - Vermont Department of Health COVID-19 translated information

 We were hosting virtual town halls on issues during the coronavirus crisis.
 Follow this link to watch all of our town halls on these topics: special education, taxes, health care, long-term care, debt, unemployment, stimulus checks, rent help, mortgage help and more.